Utah Department of Public Safety

-Utah Department of Public Safety (DPS) is a law enforcement agency in the State of Utah, headquartered in Taylorsville.
+The Utah Department of Public Safety (DPS) is a law enforcement agency in the state of Utah, headquartered in Taylorsville.

-Utah Department of Public Safety is under the direction of Commissioner Jess L. Anderson.
+The Utah Department of Public Safety is under the direction of Commissioner Jess L. Anderson.

 The agency is headquartered at South 4501 South 2700 West in Taylorsville.

 Senior Staff

 Divisions

 The Department of Public Safety has 11 divisions and bureaus: